coastalwhite/intro-power-analysis/src/aes/automate.md

 ```

 > _Note:_ Our code is not very efficient and thus is might take quite a
 > bit of time for it to crack entire key.
+This will be optimized in [Sidenote:
+> optimizing our code](./optimization.md).

 This should output the following.